Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Introduction

-The first term is the accelerated cost of converging to the optimal support; the second term is an explicit overhead capturing the cumulative cost for exploring spurious nodes.
-We also give graph-structural sufficient conditions: a no-percolation criterion that makes the confinement hypothesis explicit and checkable.
-When this criterion holds with the target optimal support \(S^\star\) as the core set, it guarantees that momentum-induced activations cannot percolate arbitrarily far into the graph: for all iterations \(k\), the iterates remain supported in \(S^\star \cup \bdry S^\star\).
-In particular, any activation outside \(S^\star\) is confined to the vertex boundary \(\mathcal{B} \defi \bdry S^\star\), so the locality overhead in our work bound is governed by the boundary volume \(\vol(\mathcal{B})=\vol(\bdry S^\star)\).
-This makes the second term directly interpretable as the cost of probing only the immediate neighborhood of the target support.
+The first term is the accelerated cost of converging on the over-regularized problem; the second term is an explicit overhead capturing the cumulative cost for exploring spurious nodes.
+We also give graph-structural sufficient conditions: a no-percolation criterion that makes the confinement hypothesis explicit once a candidate core set is specified.
+When this criterion holds for a set \(S\) containing the relevant optimal support, it guarantees that momentum-induced activations cannot percolate arbitrarily far into the graph: for all iterations \(k\), the iterates remain supported in \(S \cup \bdry S\).
+In particular, any activation outside \(S\) is confined to the vertex boundary \(\mathcal{B} \defi \bdry S\), so the locality overhead in our work bound is governed by the boundary volume \(\vol(\mathcal{B})=\vol(\bdry S)\).
+This makes the second term interpretable as the cost of probing only the immediate neighborhood of the core region.

-\textbf{Experiments.} Finally, experiments on synthetic instances and SNAP \citep{leskovec2014snap} graphs corroborate the predicted speedup/slowdown regimes under degree-weighted work: acceleration helps when boundary exploration is limited, and it can hurt when transient boundary activations dominate.

 \textbf{Contributions.} Our main contributions can be summarized as follows.

 \begin{itemize}[leftmargin=*]